 Share-based payment remuneration represents the balances expensed under the accounting standards.
 In situations where an employee forfeits their share-based payment instruments due to failure to meet service conditions, previously expensed amounts are reversed in profit or loss.
-Therefore, negative remuneration in this table represents these reversals, relative to Termination payments were made in line with the arrangements summarised in section 7 above, plus any accrued annual leave and long service leave balances on termination date. the employees' previously expensed amounts.
+Therefore, negative remuneration in this table represents these reversals, relative to the employees' previously expensed amounts.